ods/asyncio_debug/README.md

 import asyncio_debug_patch
 ```

-The patch works for default asyncio event loop implementation.
+The patch works for default asyncio event loop implementation only.
 In case you are using other implementation like `uvloop` switch to devault loop when debugging is enabled:

 ```
 if asyncio.coroutines._is_debug_mode():